jadijadi/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 All block devices are at the `block` and `bus` directory has all the connected PCI, USB, serial, .. devices.
 Note that here in `sys` we have the devices based on their technology but `/dev/` is abstracted.

 ## udev
-udev (userspace /dev) is a device manager for the Linux kernel.
-As the successor of devfsd and hotplug, udev primarily manages device nodes in the /dev directory.
+udev (userspace `/dev`) is a device manager for the Linux kernel.
+As the successor of devfsd and hotplug, udev primarily manages device nodes in the `/dev` directory.
 At the same time, udev also handles all user space events raised when hardware devices are added into the system or removed from it, including firmware loading as required by certain devices.

-There are a lot of devices in /dev/ and if you plugin any device, it will have a file in /dev (say /dev/sdb2). **udev** lets you control what will be what in /dev.
-For example, you can use a rule to force your 8GB flash drive with one specific vendor to be /dev/mybackup all the time or you can tell it to copy all photos to your home directory as soon as your camera is connected.
+There are a lot of devices in `/dev/` and if you plugin any device, it will be assigned a file in `/dev` (say `/dev/sdb2`). **udev** lets you control what will be what in /dev.
+For example, you can use a rule to force your 128GB flash drive with one specific vendor to be `/dev/mybackup` every single time you connect it and you can even start a backprocess as soon as it connects.

 **udev** controls `/dev/` directory.
 There are abstracted devices like a hard, is /dev/sda or /dev/hd0 regardless of its brand, model or technology: